tamaramueller/ExtendedGAMs/README.md

 - Cross-class neighbourhood similarity (CCNs) [2]

 Based on these two metrics, we introduce the following extensions:
-1. Node homophily for regression tasks
+1. Node homophily for regression tasks for discrete adjacency matrices
-2. Node homophily for weighted graphs
+2. Node homophily for regression tasks for continuous/weighted adjacency matrices
-3. Cross-class neighbourhood similarity for weighted graphs
+5. Cross-class neighbourhood similarity for weighted graphs for classification tasks
-4. A new metric: CCNS distance, which collapses the cumbersome CCNS matrix into a single value
+6. A new metric: CCNS distance, which collapses the cumbersome CCNS matrix into a single value

 ## Structure of the repo:
 - All implemented metrics can be found in the file ```extended_graph_metrics.py```